xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

 The ZTP script will do the following operations:

 1. Install the K9SEC and MGBL packages.
-2. Create a general purpose key.
+2. Create a general-purpose key.
 3. Apply a basic configuration that allow the netconf agent to communicate with the NSO server.
 4. Push the Device profile to NSO
 5. Push the RSA key to NSO
-6. synchronise the basic configuration with NSO
+6. Synchronize the basic configuration with NSO
 ### Device profile
 The device profile is described in a JSON template with the name and ip address of the device filled during the ZTP execution, the IOS-XR CLI based template looks like this: